Skip to content

 Doubles

-Double rolls are recorded slightly differently as multiple checkers could be moved from a single point.
+Double rolls are recorded slightly differently, as multiple checkers could be moved from a single point.
 The number of checkers that are moved from a single point following a double would be recorded in a set of parentheses immediately after the move.
-For example, the moves resulting from a roll of 2-2, would be: recorded as 2-2: 6/4(3) 13/11.
+For example, the moves resulting from a roll of 2-2 would be recorded as 2-2: 6/4(3) 13/11.
 This indicates that three checkers were moved from the 6-point to the 4-point, but only one checker was moved from 13 to 11.

 Entering from the bar and bearing off

-At Deluxe Backgammon we recommend learning this simple notation.
+At Deluxe Backgammon, we recommend learning this simple notation.
 It can be learnt in a matter of minutes and will make the study of the game so much easier.

 2 Comments